Japan Tours & Trips 2020

 - Take part in a truly unique Obanzai cooking class in Kyoto.
 This ancient style of multi-course feast focuses on using locally grown seasonal produce and reducing waste.

-- Learn the tricks of the trade when you take part in a hands-on sushi making class in Tokyo and a super tasty takoyaki or noodle demonstration in Osaka.
+- Learn the tricks of the trade when you take part in a hands-on sushi making class in Tokyo and a super tasty okonomiyaki demonstration in Osaka.

 - Get a fresh perspective on Japanese cuisine when you explore the stalls of seafood and produce markets in Tokyo, Takayama, Kanazawa, Osaka and Kyoto.